mutagenspree/bashism/README.md

 ## ext-ip-mon.sh

-Send email, when external IP has changed
+Send email, when external IP has changed.
+Add script in crontab